berkkirtay/berkcoin/README.md

 ### Basic usage:
 Any network can be used via getWeb3 function.

+### Requirements:
+- Metamask
+- Any Ethereum testnet (preferably you can use ganache)
+- Truffle (in order to compile new contracts)

 - Compile Contracts:
 1. Set related fields in truffle-config.js
 2. On command line: truffle develop